 In a disaster, your help is always needed.
 Recovery for the communities and survivors impacted by disaster can last months and years.
 It is only through the generous contributions of time and resources from volunteers and nonprofit/voluntary organizations that these communities and survivors can truly rebuild.

-However, immediately following a disaster, large amounts of volunteers and donations converging on one place can be difficult to organize, and do not always meet the needs of the community.
-To ensure that your efforts are put to good use, we ask that you follow a these nationally recognized best practices on how to support impacted communities following a disaster.
+However, immediately following a disaster, large amounts of volunteers and donations converging in one place can be challenging to organize, and do not always meet the needs of the community.
+To ensure that your efforts are put to good use, we ask that you follow these nationally recognized best practices on how to support impacted communities following a disaster.

 Cash is Best

 Monetary donations are the most effective method of donating and helping survivors.
 It offers nonprofit/voluntary agencies the most flexibility in obtaining the needed resources and delivers money into the local economy, helping business recover.
 Identify a local organization that you trust and donate directly to them or donate to one of the National Organizations Active in Disaster’s (NVOAD) vetted disaster nonprofits.

 Unsolicited donated goods, such as used clothing, household items, and mixed or perishable food, may not be needed.
 Receiving agencies often have to sort, package, transport, warehouse, or redistribute items that can't be used, redirecting valuable resources and manpower away from meeting the needs of disaster survivors.
 Unsolicited donations are often considered the “second disaster” for this reason.

 Get a list.
 If you choose to send in-kind donations over monetary donations, call your local EMA or a trusted agency or nonprofit organization located in the impacted community for a list of needed items BEFORE collecting.

 Logistics.
 Critical items needed to support disaster survivors change rapidly.
 Some items needed immediately after disasters are not needed several weeks later.
 When organizing a disaster relief supplies collection, please consider the following: